vignesh-murugan-dev/Communities/README.md

-# TamilNadu.tech Communities
+# tamilnadu.tech

 A central hub for discovering and engaging with technology communities and events across Tamil Nadu.
-Our mission is to foster collaboration, knowledge sharing, and growth within the regional tech and dev ecosystem.
+Our aim is to foster collaboration, knowledge sharing, and growth within the regional tech and dev ecosystem.

 ## 🎯 About

-TamilNadu.tech serves as a bridge connecting various tech communities, events, and enthusiasts throughout Tamil Nadu.
+tamilNadu.tech serves as a bridge connecting various tech communities, events, and enthusiasts throughout Tamil Nadu.
 Whether you're a student, professional, or tech enthusiast, this platform helps you:

 - Discover upcoming tech events, meetups, and workshops
 - Connect with local tech communities